solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

     -   The Azure Function Apps instance must be using extension version `4`, as that is the what the local core tools support

-# Hands on Lab: Deploy Azure Function App to Azure Kubernetes Service (AKS)
+# Hands-on Lab: Deploy Azure Function App to Azure Kubernetes Service (AKS)

 Function apps can be containerized and deployed to AKS.
 These steps will walk through this process so it can be applied later if this is